Technology / General

 Synthetic Polymers (Ether and Ester Bond Scission)

 Plastics such as PET, PE, PP, and PS contain ester or ether linkages accessible to SWH above 250°C. PET depolymerizes to terephthalic acid and ethylene glycol.
 The PHANTOM system classifies processed plastic output as "reducible" fuel feedstock — volume is significantly reduced, and hydrocarbon fragments retain energy value.
 This chemical accessibility is the foundation of subcritical water hydrolysis for industrial plastics, which allows for the recovery of valuable monomers and volume reduction without combustion.
+For UK producers facing packaging levy obligations under Extended Producer Responsibility, see our UK EPR packaging compliance for plastic waste cost guide.

 Net result across all organic streams: ~60% volume reduction, >99.9% pathogen kill at temperatures above 150°C, and conversion of heterogeneous waste into categorized, reusable outputs.